-In connection with the ETFS Acquisition, which was completed on April 11, 2018, the Company identified intangible assets valued at \$601,247 related to the right to manage AUM through customary advisory agreements, which have no expiration date.
-The intangible assets were determined to have indefinite useful lives and are not deductible for tax purposes.
+In connection with the ETFS Acquisition, which was completed on April 11, 2018, the Company identified intangible assets valued at \$601,247 related to the right to manage AUM through customary advisory agreements.
+These intangible assets were determined to have indefinite useful lives and are not deductible for tax purposes.

-The Company performed its indefinite-lived intangible asset impairment test related to its ETFS customary advisory agreements on November 30, 2021.
-The results of this analysis identified no indicators of impairment to be recognized based upon a quantitative assessment (discounted cash flow analysis) which relied upon significant unobservable inputs including projected revenue growth rates ranging from 3% to 4% (3% weighted average) and a weighted average cost of capital of 9.0%.
+The Company performed its indefinite-lived intangible asset impairment test related to its ETFS customary advisory agreements on November 30, 2022.
+The results of this analysis identified no indicators of impairment to be recognized based upon a quantitative assessment (discounted cash flow analysis) which relied upon significant unobservable inputs including projected revenue growth rates ranging from 3% to 8% (5% weighted average) and a weighted average cost of capital of 11.0%.